Who are the top WSL goalscorers?

-Vivianne Miedema could break the record for most WSL goals this weekend, but who else is in the top scorers of all time list?
+Vivianne Miedema broke the record for most WSL goals this weekend, but who else is in the top scorers of all time list?

-Arsenal forward Vivianne Miedema could set the record for the most Women’s Super League goals of all time this weekend in the North London derby against Tottenham Hotspur.
+Arsenal forward Vivianne Miedema set the record for the most Women’s Super League goals of all time this past weekend in the North London derby against Tottenham Hotspur.

-All she has to do is score once and the record is hers, but who will she be taking the record from?
+But who did she be take the record from?
 And who else is in the top WSL scorers?

 Here are the top five WSL scorers of all time.

-She equalled Nikita Parris’ record of 49 goals last weekend in Arsenal’s match against Brighton and Hove Albion.
+She equalled Nikita Parris’ record of 49 goals in Arsenal’s match against Brighton and Hove Albion a few weeks ago and smashed the record with a hat-trick against Spurs.

-Miedema has averaged one goal per WSL game she has played as she has amassed 49 in 49 games since joining Arsenal in 2017.
+Miedema has averaged more than one goal per WSL game she has played as she has amassed 52 gals in 50 games.

-Just one more goal this season will see her take the crown of most goals ever and it’s not a question of if, but when.

 Nikita Parris - 49 goals